Updated September 5, 2023

 When you are running a paid online advertising campaign in Google Ads, sometimes it can feel like a gamble with your budget.
 However, as you learn more and more about the platform you will see there are various ways to refine your account, ad groups, and more to ensure you are getting the most bang for your buck.

 So you may ask yourself, is there an easy way to improve my PPC campaign?
+Keep reading to learn a quick and easy tip to boost your paid strategy.

-The Answer: Negative Keywords
+Now The Answer to Improving Campaigns: Negative Keywords

 We often evaluate our search terms to see what types of queries lead to clicks, and analyze if they lead to a conversion, if they are relevant to our services, and how much they cost per click.